 We’re Charting a Course with a Bold Vision

-ThoughtSpot’s mission is to help make the world more fact-driven by making analytics as easy as your favorite consumer app.
+ThoughtSpot’s mission is to help make the world more fact-driven by making self service analytics as easy as your favorite consumer app.
 Anyone should be able to ask questions and get answers from their data in seconds, whenever and wherever they’re needed.
-With a search and AI-driven approach to analytics, it’s orders of magnitude easier for anyone, including data analysts and business people, to find insights hidden in their company data and quickly take action.
+With a search and AI-driven approach to analytics, it’s orders of magnitude easier for anyone, including data analysts and data scientists, to find insights hidden in their company data and quickly take action.
 These technologies have become the prime catalysts to boost analytics adoption more broadly across an organization, which currently stands at only 35%.

 Another Banner Year for ThoughtSpot